oneapi-src/oneVPL-cpu/BUILD.md

-# Configuring the Build Environment
+# Configuring the build environment

-This section describes the steps to configure the environment.
-It extends the high level build information in the README.
+This section describes the steps to configure the build environment.
+It extends the high-level build information described in the README.

-The basic sequence is
+The basic steps are:

 1. Configure the environment